 This is the sort of money manager that most individuals think of when you mention getting investment help.
 Stockbrokers (also known as investment managers or wealth advisors) work to maintain the best possible returns for your investments.

-In most cases, using a stockbroker is for relatively high rollers—those who have a portfolio of anywhere from $50,000 to $100,000 or higher.
-That’s partially because you will be paying around $100 to $200 per stock trade, which is too rich for many casual investors’ blood.
+In most cases, using a stockbroker is for relatively high rollers — those who have a portfolio of anywhere from $50,000 to more than $100,000.
+That’s partially because you will be paying around $100-$200 per stock trade, which is too rich for many casual investors’ blood.

 Sometimes, you need help in a very specific area.
 Want to figure out how to leave all your money to the whales?
 Want to know which 529 plan will be best for your kids?
 Want to figure out how to minimize your small business’s tax bill?
 In each of these cases, a generalist might be able to help you, but for the absolute best advice, find someone who specializes in the area where you need help.